 At AwardWallet, we don't generally recommend buying points and miles speculatively.
 Most loyalty programs sell points at a price point that makes it difficult to receive outsized value.
 So, you're often better off holding onto your cash.

 - This promotion is valid on points purchases through 11:59 p.m.
 EST on December 3, 2023.

-- Points will be posted to your account within 24 hours after your transaction
+- Points appear in your account within 24 hours after your transaction.

 - Purchased points do not count toward elite status or Lifetime Elite Gold status.